IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 > See [HIMSS-SIIM Whitepaper: The Importance of Body Part Labeling to Enable Enterprise Imaging](https://link.springer.com/article/10.1007/s10278-020-00415-0) for the importance of body part labelling.

-######
+###### 2:4.Y1.4.1.2.2.2 Rendered Report in IMR DiagnosticReport Resource

 The Sender shall include in DiagnosticReport.presentedForm at least one rendered report in HTML format.
-The presentedForm.contentType shall have the value "text/html".
+DiagnosticReport.presentedForm.contentType shall have the value "text/html".
 The Sender may include other renditions of the same report (e.g. PDF).

-For all rendered reports, the Sender shall set the presentedForm.contentType with a value corresponding to the rendered report format.
+For all rendered reports, the Sender shall set the DiagnosticReport.presentedForm.contentType with a value corresponding to the rendered report format.

 The Sender shall encode the rendered report that is referenced by DiagnosticReport.presentedForm in one of the following ways:
-- Encode the rendered report as a base64Binary in DiagnosticReport.presentedForm.data
+- as a base64Binary in DiagnosticReport.presentedForm.data
-- Host the rendered report somewhere and provide the url in DiagnosticReport.presentedForm.url.
-- Encode the rendered report as a base64Binary in a [Binary Resource](https://www.hl7.org/fhir/binary.html) and this Binary Resource is referenced in DiagnosticReport.presentedForm.url.
+- as a base64Binary in a [Binary Resource](https://www.hl7.org/fhir/binary.html) and this Binary Resource is referenced in DiagnosticReport.presentedForm.url.
   - The Binary Resource shall be in the Bundle.
 See FHIR Resolving references in Bundles at [http://hl7.org/fhir/bundle.html#references](http://hl7.org/fhir/bundle.html#references).
+- host the rendered report somewhere and provide the url in DiagnosticReport.presentedForm.url

 The Sender shall populate accurate values for hash and size for the rendered report content in DiagnosticReport.presentedForm.hash and DiagnosticReport.presentedForm.size:
 * Where the presentedForm is a Binary Resource instance, the .hash and .size shall represent the raw artifact that has been base64encoded in the Binary.data element.